Hamicch/printf/README.md

 # C - Printf Project

 ### Learning Objectives
-At the end of this project, you are expected to be able to collaborate in a team
+At the end of this project, you are expected to be able to;
+- Collaborate in a team
 - Know how to use flowcharts
 - And how to approach a project